 We are writing with broken hearts after eight individuals, six of whom were Asian women, were slain after another devastating event of white supremacy and white male rage in Atlanta on Tuesday.
 Anti-Asian hate and misogyny are rife in America, around the world, and in our own Bay Area community.
 While incidences of hate and […]

-Learning in the Making: Live! invites guest hosts of color on as equal and valued partners and collaborators, so that they can tell their stories and showcase the amazing things they are making and doing!
-This is because youth of color deserve to see engineers, scientists, mathematicians, artists, creators, and makers of color!
-In this series, […]
+Learning in the Making is a video series where we invite guest hosts of color on as equal and valued partners and collaborators, so that they can tell their stories and showcase the amazing things they are making and doing!
+In addition to learning with our guests through video project guides, we also interview our […]

 Practicing positive affirmations is a way for us to heal our math anxiety in order to build our math confidence and resilience!
 Find an affirmation that speaks to you (or write your own!)
 Keep it somewhere you see regularly.
 Say the affirmation to yourself and repeat it often, especially when you notice a negative thought start to appear.
 It might seem difficult at first, but over time, you can build a positive math identity and you will be able to see yourself as a thinker and doer of math!

 Our staff member Linda recently reminded us that “almost a year ago we did an intergenerational MEM around food and memories and never posted about it because life got so chaotic Do we still have photos?
 Is it too late to write about it?”
 Well, Linda, it’s never too late to celebrate joy and a […]